areshenk-rpackages/iowa/README.md

 # iowa <img src='man/figures/logo.png' align="right" height="138.5" />

 The **iowa** package implements modular reinforcement learning models of the Iowa gambling task.
-Model components are implemented in Stan, and are compiled into cmdstan models which are then made available internally to other packages.
+Model components are implemented in Stan, and are precompiled by cmdstan.

 The package implements the simulation and fitting of models constructed by mixing and matching various utility, updating, and temperature functions; and is